-SameSite cookie attribute is used by browsers to identify how first- and third- party cookies should be handled.
+SameSite cookie attribute is used by browsers to identify how first- and Third-Party Cookies should be handled.
 Browsers can either allow or block such cookies depending on attribute and scenario.
-In this article we will explain all the aspects of SameSite attribute in details.
+In this article, we will explain all the aspects of the SameSite attribute in detail.

 How SameSite Affects Third-Party Cookies

 Starting in February 2020, Google is rolling out Chrome 80 in waves.
 One notable aspect of this release is that the SameSite cookies attribute will be turned on by default.
 This feature is designed to protect the privacy rights of web users by preventing the transfer of cookies through cross-origin requests.
 It has been available since Chrome 76 but has been tucked away in the preferences.
 To some degree, this new feature also adds some much-needed security in reducing the risk of cross-site request forgeries (CSRF).

 You can check out the latest information on the Chrome 80 rollout by visiting the SameSite schedule page.
 If you’re curious whether your browser has adopted the new cookie standard you can visit the samesite-sandbox.glitch.me website.
 If all rows are highlighted in green then your browser has been updated to the latest cookie standard.

 On your website, you have two options when establishing a SameSite cookie value: Lax and Strict.

 “Strict” value.
 As the name implies, the “Strict” value is a more aggressive form of cross-site request forgery prevention.
 With the SameSite=Strict value, the web browser prevents cookie data from being transferred during cross-domain requests in all instances.
 A majority of websites that choose to set their SameSite value as “Strict” will be those in financial services, web banks, cryptocurrency, and others at high risk of cross-site request forgery attacks (CSRF).